 Stress And Depression

-The last few years have been very hard on Gary.
-He had to give up his job; they made him stop driving.
+The last two years have been very hard on Gary.
+He had to give up his job.
+His doctors stopped his driving.
 A sister lost her battle with cancer.
-Stress and anxiety.
-His physical deterioration continued body pain, constant headaches, and hearing.
-But the most significant noticeable change was his short-term memory.
+Stress and anxiety continued to build.
+His physical deterioration has progressed to constant pain, extreme Overview It is challenging to pinpoint the exact cause of su...
+More, hearing loss, and feelings of isolation.
+But the most significantly noticeable and frightening change was his Overview Short-term memory is your ability to store small am...
+More.
 I could feel the depression taking hold.
 It continued to worry me for months.
-We were sitting in the kitchen just before Christmas when the conversation turned to Robin Williams.
+Finally, we were sitting in the kitchen just before Christmas in 2016 when the conversation turned to Robin Williams.
 Gary said, in a moment of honesty, he understood what drove Robin to commit suicide.

-Gary entered the VA healthcare system this past January.
-I brought up our conversation from December in his new patient interview.
-Depression and suicide are two big trigger words with the VA.
-Gary explained he merely meant he understood what would drive someone to take their life.
-I was given instructions for emergency intervention if it ever became necessary.
+Gary entered the Veterans Healthcare System in January of 2017.
+I brought up our conversation from December in his interview.
+Depression and suicide are two very big trigger words within the Veterans Healthcare System.
+Gary felt he understood what would drive someone to take their life.
+During his appointment with his neuropsychologist, Dr. Fazio recommended he begin a mental healthcare treatment plan.
+Gary has chosen to decline therapy.
+I was given instructions for emergency intervention if it ever becomes necessary.